elkhorn-heavy/walkthroughs/overthewire/bandit/level_00.md

 What about the password?
 Reading the man page, `ssh` doesn't seem to have a way to specify the password on the commmand line.
 This is common to most unix commands, because secret information should never be passed as a command line argument.
-The reason for this is that on a multiuser system the `ps` command can be used to see the commands running in the system - any password would be visible to other users!
+The reason is that on multiuser systems the `ps` command will show all the commands running in the system - any password on the command line would be visible to other users!
+S
 So using the login information provided by the challenge, the command to run is:

 ```